PlayForm/Format/README.md

 > The configuration options from the `astro.config.ts` file will override the
 > `rome.json` config.

-If your path is different than `dist` be sure to update it accordingly:
+If your path is different than the Astro `outDir` be sure to update it accordingly:

 **`astro.config.ts`**